alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 ^^^^^^^^^^^^^^^

 To use custom profiles when launching the Alces Flight Compute CloudFormation templates, enter the profile name(s) in the ``Customization profiles to enable`` parameter - the customiser tool will then run each of the scripts in the ``foo`` profile.

+If the custom profile you wish to use is in a different storage container than the default, see :ref:`customisation-custom-bucket`.

 .. note:: In order to use multiple profiles, separate them with a space in the ``Customization profiles to enable`` parameter. (e.g. ``foo default``)